 “Special meetings” are unscheduled meetings called from time to time by the Board for a specific purpose.
-Special meetings usually address issues that need immediate attention or that need more time and discussion than can be handled in routine Board or annual meetings.
+Special meetings usually address issues that need immediate attention or that need more time and discussion than can be handled in routine Board or annual meetings from opening a new diner to a new pharmacy.

 There are a couple of things that make special meetings … well, special.